asdf-community/asdf-haskell/README.md

 ## Use

-This plugin uses a local [Stack](https://haskellstack.org) installation (inside asdf-haskell `stack/` directory) to manage GHC versions.
+This plugin will create a local [Stack](https://haskellstack.org) installation (inside asdf-haskell `stack/` directory) to manage GHC versions.
+So you dont need to have already installed stack.

 After installation, `stack`, `ghc`, `ghci`, and `runhaskell` will be available on your path.